Guess what shows up after spring?

 If you are looking for a little inexpensive wall art—let me introduce you to my friend shutter.

-Their superpower is that they visually fill up a space and then you can hang ANYTHING on to the front of them.
+Their superpower is that they visually fill up a space or empty wall and then you can hang ANYTHING on to the front of them.

 Like a wreath.